maxibor/madman/README.md

 ### `assembly`

-Contains the output of [megahit](https://github.com/voutcn/megahit) assembler:
+Contains the output of de novo assembler:

 - contigs
 - logfile